suejohnmo/Akan-Names/README.md

 Link to github https://github.com/suejohnmo/Akan-Names

 # Setup instructions - includes any scripts that need to be run if necessary.
-Install a terminal
+*Install a terminal.
-install Atom or visual studio
+*install Atom or visual studio.
-Create an account on github.
+*Create an account on github.
-clone project from https://github.com/suejohnmo/Akan-Names or Fork the Project.
+*clone project from https://github.com/suejohnmo/Akan-Names or Fork the Project.

 # Behaviour Driven Development (BDD).